 ESA is the EU’s main partner in this endeavour.
 It has contributed to GMES with programmatic activities since 2001 and has worked on the development of pilot services in close conjunction with a large community of operational users.

-Head of the Media Relations Office and DG's Spokesman
+Spokesman of the Director General and Head of the Media Relations Office

 ESA Communication Department